faithvoid/skin.cortana/cortanachangelog.md

 - Cortana Server Browser has been integrated into Cortana, which allows you to view active Insignia sessions, events, and statistics, as well as directly launch games from the Sessions menu!
 - A shortcut for the Insignia Setup Assistant has been added to "Network Settings", under "Cortana Settings".
 - An "Insignia" option has been added to the Profiles settings menu, which opens the Xbox Online Dashboard, which allows you to add/remove/edit your Insignia account on your console.
-- "Network Settigns" in "Cortana Settings" contains a Connection Test utility, which checks your current local IP, external IP, and whether or not your DNS is properly resolving to Insignia.
+- "Network Settings" in "Cortana Settings" contains a Connection Test utility, which checks your current local IP, external IP, and whether or not your DNS is properly resolving to Insignia.
+- "Video Chat" has been added to the Cortana blade, which uses Xbox Video Chat to let you voice/video chat with other Insignia users!
+(Requires a copy of Xbox Video Chat and an original Xbox webcam, or a modded PS2 EyeToy)

 ## XLink Kai Integration:
 ### XLink Kai support has been integrated in the following ways: